IS IT A GOOD IDEA TO VISIT ICELAND IN DECEMBER? FIND OUT HERE.

 So, are you a slow traveler?
 Then December is surely not the time for you.
 You have to squeeze in as much as possible to see at least a bit of the country.
 I mean, where is the fun in seeing the mountains or waterfalls if it is dark?

 Then, on the way back, it is dark again because the sun sets around 3:30 pm, and after 4 pm, the sun has set again.
 So, once again, you can look out of the window, but you won’t see much.
-Tip: Try to sit n the front seat, so at least you can see a bit, thanks to spotlights.Coming from Northern Germany, I am used to shorter days – but NOT that short.

 TIP: If you do bus tours, try to sit in the front seat, so at least you can see a bit, thanks to spotlights.If you plan to stay for more than 3 or 4 days, it can actually become depressing if you are not used to it.